Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedCoreAPI.md

 # API Differences

 <!-- theme: danger -->
-> The following documentation is for Payeezy migration clients only.
+>  :memo: **Note:** The following documentation is for Payeezy migration clients only.
 See [Fiserv Developer Studio for Merchants](https://developer.fiserv.com/merchants) for Commerce Hub integration options.

 ## Transaction Types and Endpoints